 When he was young, Hawkins was fascinated with how things worked.
-He would take apart one toy and reassemble it to make another one and make spring-driven toy boats to sail in the reflecting pool in front of the Lincoln Memorial.
-Hawkins built a working radio so he could listen to Washington Senators baseball games.
+He would take apart one toy and reassemble it to make another and spring-driven toy boats to sail in the reflecting pool in front of the Lincoln Memorial.
+Hawkins built a working radio on listening to Washington Senators baseball games.
 While at Washington's Dunbar High School, Hawkins noticed that his physics teacher drove an expensive new car every year.
-The teacher, Dr. James Cowen, who had invented a self-starter mechanism to replace automobile hand cranks, received a new car each year as partial payment from the company which had bought the mechanism.
+The teacher, Dr. James Cowen, who had invented a self-starter mechanism to replace automobile hand cranks, received the new car each year as partial payment from the company which had bought the mechanism.
 Hawkins was excited to discover that a person could make a living through mechanical tinkering.

-After graduating from high school, he went to Rensselaer Polytechnic Institute in Troy, New York, where he was one of only 2 Black students at the school.
-In 1932 he graduated with B.S., in chemical engineering.
-Unable to find a job during the Great Depression, he enrolled in graduate school at Howard University where, in 1934, he earned a master's degree in chemistry.
+After graduating from high school, he went to Rensselaer Polytechnic Institute in Troy, New York, where he was one of only 2 Black students.
+In 1932 he graduated with B.S. in chemical engineering.
+Unable to find a job during the Great Depression, he enrolled in graduate school at Howard University, where, in 1934, he earned a master's degree in chemistry.
 Professor Howard Blatt, Hawkins’ friend and mentor at Howard, informed him of a special scholarship at McGill University in Montreal, Canada.
-Hawkins enrolled at McGill, earned his Doctorate in Chemistry in 1938, with a focus in cellulose (lignin) chemistry.
+Hawkins enrolled at McGill and earned his Doctorate in Chemistry in 1938, with a focus on cellulose (lignin) chemistry.
 In 1940, Hawkins left McGill to continue his research at Columbia University when he received a fellowship from the National Research Council.
-Hawkins married his wife, Lilyan (née Bobo), in 1938; they remained married until his death in 1992.
+Hawkins married his wife, Lilyan (née Bobo), in 1938; they remained married until he died in 1992.
 They had two sons.

-Prior to this work, underground and underwater cables, which were laid over incredibly long distances, were covered with fiber wrapped in heavy, expensive lead sheathing.
-Scientists believed that new, cheap, lightweight plastics like polyethylene would be a good alternative, but common plastics could undergo chemical reactions that made them brittle and unsuitable for long-term use outdoors.
+Before this work, underground and underwater cables, laid over incredibly long distances, were covered with fiber wrapped in the heavy, expensive lead sheathing.
+Scientists believed new, cheap, lightweight plastics like polyethylene would be a good alternative.
+Still, common plastics could undergo chemical reactions that make them brittle and unsuitable for long-term outdoor use.
 Thus, protective additives were required to stabilize these plastic materials.
 In 1956, Hawkins, in collaboration with Vincent Lanza, invented a plastic coating that could withstand extreme fluctuations in temperature, last up to seventy years, and was less expensive than lead.

 Upon validation of this technology, telephone lines were installed in rural areas.
 This supported environmental justice while bringing affordable phone service to thousands of people and reducing the use of lead.
-In addition to his technical efforts developing the new polymer-based cable sheath, Hawkins gave considerable effort to developing appropriate testing methods to prove the materials would have long lifetimes and minimal plastic waste, and towards communicating the underlying chemistry to non-technical audiences interested in the expansion of telecommunications technology.
-In the 1970s, Hawkins shifted his research focus towards minimizing plastic waste.
-His work in the area of recycling plastics continued after Hawkins was promoted to assistant director of Bell Labs' Chemical Research Lab in 1974.
+In addition to his technical efforts in developing the new polymer-based cable sheath, Hawkins considered developing appropriate testing methods to prove the materials would have long lifetimes and minimal plastic waste and towards communicating the underlying chemistry to non-technical audiences interested in the expansion of telecommunications technology.
+In the 1970s, Hawkins shifted his research focus toward minimizing plastic waste.
+His work in recycling plastics continued after Hawkins was promoted to assistant director of Bell Labs' Chemical Research Lab in 1974.
 The extremely durable nature of plastic becomes a huge problem when it must be discarded.
-Hawkins became an expert, not only in making plastics last longer, but in recycling them.
+Hawkins became an expert in making plastics last longer and recycling them.

-Over the course of his professional career, Hawkins contributed to 18 U.S. patents, 55 scientific research articles and 3 books.
-Hawkins retired from Bell labs in 1976 after 34 years of contributions and transitioned to working as the director of research of the Plastics Institute of America from 1976 to 1983.
+Over the course of his professional career, Hawkins contributed to 18 U.S. patents, 55 scientific research articles, and three books.
+Hawkins retired from Bell Labs in 1976 after 34 years of contributions and transitioned to working as the director of research of the Plastics Institute of America from 1976 to 1983.
 Throughout his career, Hawkins was involved with non-white advocacy efforts.
 While working at Bell Labs, he helped establish the Bell Laboratories Summer Research Program for Minorities and Women in 1974, which benefited over 1,200 participants.
-Hawkins also helped establish and run the Bell Laboratories Cooperative Research Fellowship Program, which recruits and supports non-whites and engineers interested in earning PhD's.
+Hawkins also helped establish and run the Bell Laboratories Cooperative Research Fellowship Program, which recruits and supports non-whites and engineers interested in earning PhDs.

 After retiring from Bell Labs, Hawkins continued to consult with the organization on diversity programming.
 After retirement, Hawkins began teaching and encouraging college students to study science and engineering.
 In 1981, he became the first chairman of Project SEED (Support of the Educationally & Economically Disadvantaged), an American Chemical Society program designed to promote science careers for non-white students.
 He also served as chairman of the National Academy of Sciences/National Research Council Committee on Minorities in Engineering.
 He also was the chairman of Montclair State University in 1973.

-On August 20, 1992, Walter Hawkins, widely regarded as a pioneer of polymer chemistry died in San Marcos, California due to heart failure.
+On August 20, 1992, Walter Hawkins, widely regarded as a pioneer of polymer chemistry, died in San Marcos, California, due to heart failure.
 He was 81.
 Posthumously, Hawkins was inducted into the National Inventors Hall of Fame in 2010.
-For his research contributions, he received honorary doctorates from Montclair State College, Stevens Institute of Technology, Kean State College, and Howard University.
+He received honorary doctorates from Montclair State College, Stevens Institute of Technology, Kean State College, and Howard University for his research contributions.